-- Put a paper bag over the shirt ensuring that the shiny side is placed on top of the area that still has ink.
+- Put a paper bag over the shirt, ensuring that the shiny side is placed on top of the area that still has ink.

 - Do the fourth and fifth steps again until you can no longer remove ink with these steps.

-Alternatively Way to Remove Screen Print From Shirt
+Alternatively, Way to Remove Screen Print From Shirt

 Another tactic is to put a bath towel on the flat surface and place the t-shirt on it, making sure that it is on the wrong side and the underside of the printed area faces up.
-With a cotton swab, dip isopropyl alcohol and apply to the underside area of the t-shirt.
+With a cotton swab, dip isopropyl alcohol and apply it to the underside area of the t-shirt.
 Thoroughly soak the area with the alcohol and wait for around 20 seconds.
 Return the t-shirt to the right side and use a plastic knife to loosen the printed ink.
 Continue to peel away the ink with the plastic until there is no sign of the ink.
 If ink remains, apply more isopropyl and continue.

 Here are a few tips regarding the removal of ink from screen printed t-shirts (or fabrics in general):

 - Using an iron to heat set the printed design into the t-shirt will make the print permanent.
 Washing the shirt immediately will fade images.